 3. Soil Type

-Heavy clay soils like black cotton soils, and soils prone to surface sealing, hold moisture for long periods, meaning they become waterlogged easily.
+Heavy clay soils, like black cotton soils and soils prone to surface sealing, hold moisture for long periods, meaning they become waterlogged easily.
 That’s unlike other soils with better drainage, like sand and loam.

 5. Seepage Inflows